-South Florida Bible College & Theological Seminary is accredited by the Commission on Accreditation of the Association for Biblical Higher Education (ABHE), 5850 T G Lee Boulevard Suite 130, Orlando, Florida 32822 Ph.
-(407) 207-0808 (for both the undergraduate and graduate programs).
-Accredited status provides membership in the Association, and is granted to those institutions that meet the ABHE COA Conditions of Eligibility.
+South Florida Bible College & Theological Seminary is accredited by the Association for Biblical Higher Education Commission on Accreditation (5850 T. G. Lee Blvd., Ste.
+130, Orlando, FL 32822, 407.207.0808) to grant certificates and degrees at the Associate, Baccalaureate, Master’s, and Doctoral levels.
 ABHE is an officially recognized “faith-based” accrediting agency by the Council for Higher Education Accreditation (CHEA), and is a part of a global network that relates to regional or continental higher educational agencies through the International Council for Evangelical Theological Education.

 The Association for Biblical Higher Education is a North American agency that comprises approximately 200 postsecondary institutions throughout North America specializing in biblical ministry formation and professional leadership education.
 It is an officially recognized “National Accrediting Association” by the U.S. Department of Education.

 Association of Christian Schools International (ACSI) – South Florida Bible College & Theological Seminary is on the list of Recognized Collegiate Programs with the ACSI.
-ACSI authorizes SFBC&TS to offer CEU credits.
+ACSI authorizes SFBC to offer CEU credits.

 Form I-20 A/B, Certificate of Eligibility for Nonimmigrant – Foreign students with visas are permitted to attend South Florida Bible College & Theological Seminary provided all the Department of Homeland Security’s Immigration and Naturalization Service (INS) requirements have been met.